the-teachingRSE-project/competencies/README.md

 **We follow GitLab/GitHub flow**

-**Please utilize semantic line breaks!**
+**Please utilise semantic line breaks!**

 **We use British English**

-We utilize tags to categorize issues and PRs to the respective paper.
+We utilise tags to categorize issues and PRs to the respective paper.

 You can contribute in various ways: